 Before moving on to the more thought-provoking element of this article, 'Seeing the Unseen', I need to touch on daytime techniques.

 Neutral Density Filters (ND), unlike Graduated Neutral Density Filters (GND), have a solid tint across their whole surface, rather than a gradient that reduces the density from top to bottom.
-They are available at different strengths, from the standard 1, 2 or 3 stops (0.3, 0.6 & 0.9), up to the latest additions of 6 and 10-stop (square) ND Filters by B+W.
+They are available at different strengths, from the standard 1, 2 or 3 stops (0.3, 0.6 & 0.9), up to the latest additions of 6, 10 and 15-stop (square) ND Filters.

 Shutter speeds, like apertures and ISOs are measured in stops; adding a 1-stop ND filter to an exposure, where the shutter speed suggested by the camera was 1 second, will require a shutter speed of 2 seconds to give the same exposure.